microsoft/fluentui-blazor/README.md

 The `Microsoft.FluentUI.AspNetCore.Components` package provides a set of [Blazor](https://blazor.net) components which are used to build applications that have a Fluent design (i.e. have the look and feel or modern Microsoft applications).

 Some of the components in the library are wrappers around Microsoft's official Fluent UI Web Components.
-Others are components that leverage the Fluent design system or make it easier to work with Fluent UI.
+Others are components that leverage the Fluent Design System or make it easier to work with Fluent UI.
 To get up and running with the library, see the **Getting Started** section below.

 The source for the library is hosted in the [fluentui-blazor](https://github.com/microsoft/fluentui-blazor) repository at GitHub.
 Documentation on the components is available at the [demo site](https://www.fluentui-blazor.net).